DCM Advisors LLC Grows Stock Position in Corning Incorporated (NYSE:GLW)

 In related news, VP Clark S. Kinlin sold 15,302 shares of the business’s stock in a transaction on Tuesday, September 7th.
 The shares were sold at an average price of $39.40, for a total transaction of $602,898.80.
 Following the completion of the transaction, the vice president now owns 59,945 shares in the company, valued at $2,361,833.
 The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
 Also, VP Martin J. Curran sold 28,419 shares of the business’s stock in a transaction on Thursday, August 19th.
 The stock was sold at an average price of $40.89, for a total transaction of $1,162,052.91.
 The disclosure for this sale can be found here.
 In the last quarter, insiders have sold 96,488 shares of company stock valued at $3,926,785.
 Insiders own 0.48% of the company’s stock.

 Separately, Morgan Stanley boosted their target price on Corning from $40.00 to $42.00 and gave the company an “equal weight” rating in a research report on Wednesday, July 28th.
-One research analyst has rated the stock with a hold rating and eight have issued a buy rating to the stock.
-According to MarketBeat.com, Corning presently has a consensus rating of “Buy” and an average price target of $46.13.
+One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has a consensus rating of “Buy” and an average price target of $46.13.

 Corning Profile